CubicleCore/CubicleCore_blog/content/Posts/CI_test.md

 ## This is small headder

-this is to test CI
+this is to test CI. poop

 [comment]: <> (This is a comment, it will not be included)
 [comment]: <> (in  the output file unless you use it in)